s3b1R/IoT-Thermostat/README.md

 ---

-## Find WiFi Switch IP Adress
+## Find WiFi Switch IP address

 Pair your myStrom WiFi Switch with your WLAN.
-Nevertless to say, it hast to be the same network as the Raspberry Pi is in it.
+Neverless to say, it hast to be the same network as the Raspberry Pi is in it.
-Find the IP adress of your WiFi Switch in the network.
+Find the IP address of your WiFi Switch in the network.
 You can do it in your router interface, or use the `arp -a ` command on your Raspberry Pi.

-Note the IP adress and insert it in thermometer.py in line 8 and 9 into the path instead of the IP adress there.
+Note the IP address and insert it in thermometer.py in line 8 and 9 into the path instead of the IP address there.

 ---